lostisland/faraday/README.md

 * [EventMachine][]
 * [HTTPClient][]

-Adapters are slowly being moved into their own gems, or bundled with HTTP clients:
+Adapters are slowly being moved into their own gems, or bundled with HTTP clients.
+Here is the list of known external adapters:

 * [Typhoeus][]